A premier destination event for high school age choruses

 - The chorus must be able to attend the entire event arriving on Thursday and departing on Sunday.

-- Choruses are responsible for their own travel and accommodations incurred while participating in the invitational including food, hotel and other expenses.
+- Choruses are responsible for their own travel, lodging, food and other expenses incurred while participating in the invitational.

 - A Less than 20 singers